bibamur/prodoct-analytics-suite/readme.md

 # How to execute:

 #### Prepare data files.
-Necessary data files:

 - File with events
 - File with time periods - needed for Counts by period and Retention by period calculation.

-*Note*: Period ID is mandatory column in time periods file, **must be ascending integrer for correct retention by period calculation**
+*Note*: Period ID is mandatory column in time periods file, **must be ascending integer for correct retention by period calculation**

 #### Prepare metadata files - should have exact same structure as provided in the project.